letsencrypt/website/content/privacy.md

 {{< lastmod >}}

-The Let's Encrypt Privacy Policy describes how we collect, use, and and disclose your information in three different contexts:
+The Let's Encrypt Privacy Policy describes how we collect, use, and disclose your information in three different contexts:

 * When, as a Public User, you visit a web site secured with HTTPS that uses a certificate from Let's Encrypt,
 * When you are a Subscriber, i.e., when you request and use certificates from Let's Encrypt,